saltyorg/docs/docs/saltbox/install/install.md

 6. Shell used by the system.
 Valid options are bash or zsh.

+7. If the current server should have Authelia installed or use one installed elsewhere.

-7. Subdomain used for Authelia.
+8. Subdomain used for Authelia.

-    Use different values here when using a Mediabox + Feederbox setup.
+    Use different values here when using a Mediabox + Feederbox setup if deploying multiple Authelia instances.

-    Each instance needs a unique subdomain to function.
+    On a Feederbox where you want to use Authelia on the Mediabox just put in the same subdomain the Mediabox uses for Authelia (master having been set to no on the Feederbox).

 !!! info
     See [here](../../reference/accounts.md) for more information about these settings.